-a pure business stealing effect: retailers' equilibrium profit is the same whenever they accept cards or not.
-However Wright (2003, 2004) shows that the result holds true in more general models of the retail sector (monopoly, Cournot competition,...).
+Rochet and Tirole (2002) show that, in spite of Condition (6), retailers may still be willing to accept card payments.
+This is because the option to pay by cards is attractive to their customers and may therefore increase the merchant's volume of sales for a given retail price.
+Rochet and Tirole (2002) consider a particular model of the retail sector (Hotelling model with full market coverage) where total retail demand is fixed.
+In this case, card acceptance only increases a retailer's volume of sales at the expense of his competitors.
+This is a pure business stealing effect: retailers' equilibrium profit is the same whether they accept cards or not.
+However Wright (2003, 2004) shows that the result holds true in more general models of the retail sector (monopoly, Cournot competition, ...).
 In all these models the maximum fee that retailers are ready to accept for card payments is $b_S + v_B$, where v_B represents cardholder surplus, equal to the increase in quality of service for customers, associated with the possibility to pay by cards.
-Since banks' profit typically increase with the level of the IF, a monopoly network will select the maximum IF a_m that is compatible with merchant acceptance:
+Since banks' profits typically increase with the level of the interchange fee (IF), a monopoly network will select the maximum IF, a_m , that is compatible with merchant acceptance:

-$$c_A + a \le b_S + v_B \quad \Leftrightarrow \quad a \le a_m = b_S - c_A + v_B.$$ a_m is clearly higher than Baxter's IF $(a_0 = b_S - c_A)$ but may be higher or lower than $a^ = a_0 + m$.
+$$c_A + a \le b_S + v_B \iff a \le a_m = b_S - c_A + v_B.$$

+a_m is clearly higher than Baxter's IF ($a_0 = b_S - c_A$) but may be higher or lower than $a^ = a_0 + m$.
 Thus there are two cases:

-- if $m > v_B$ (high margins/low cardholder surplus), a^ is too high to be accepted by merchants, and the (second best) socially optimal IF is equal to the monopoly IF a_m , - if $m < v_B$ (low margins/high cardholder surplus), a^ is attainable and the monopoly IF a_m is strictly higher than the socially optimal IF a^ .
+- if $m > v_B$ (high margins/low cardholder surplus), a^ is too high to be accepted by merchants, and the (second best) socially optimal IF is equal to the monopoly IF a_m ; - if $m < v_B$ (low margins/high cardholder surplus), a^ is attainable and the monopoly IF a_m is strictly higher than the socially optimal IF a^ .

-Thus the basic conclusions to be drawn from the fully fledged economic model of a single payment system are the following:
+Thus the basic conclusions to be drawn from the fully-fledged economic model of a single payment system are the following:

-- the socially optimal IF is higher than Baxter's IF level due to imperfect competition between issuers, - the privately optimal IF either coincides with the socially optimal IF (when issuer margins are higher and/or cardholder surplus is low) or it is too high (when issuer margins are low and/or cardholder surplus is high).
+- the socially optimal IF is higher than Baxter's IF level due to imperfect competition between issuers; and - the privately optimal IF either coincides with the socially optimal IF (when issuer margins are higher and/or cardholder surplus is low) or it is too high (when issuer margins are low and/or cardholder surplus is high).